 Location: Memorial Park – 5 Durant Drive, Scarborough, ME 04074

-Admission: Suggested donation $15, with proceeds going to Scarborough Land Trust.
+Admission: Suggested donation $10 to $15, with proceeds going to Scarborough Land Trust.

 Presented in partnership with: Scarborough Land Trust

 Program Notes: The film program will last about two hours, including a 10-minute intermission.

 Please bring your own chair for comfort and safety

 This event will adhere to any prevailing State Safety Guidelines (including social distancing, crowd limits and face mask recommendations).

 ISLAND RUNNER – 7.56 minutes – by Connor William Davis – from Maine – Short synopsis: What really is a marathon?
 Does it have to be a race?
 Do you have to wear a bib?
 Or can you just get on a boat in Maine and run around a bunch of islands until you hit 26.2 miles?
 This film is all about finding out.
 Follow 6 runners as they venture across three islands off the coast of Maine‚ circumventing each in search of 26.2 miles with plenty of beer, tacos, and hot dogs in between.

 ABOVE THE LAW – 14 minutes – by Bryony Dunne – from Ireland – Short synopsis: Above the Law links the routes of migratory birds with the journeys of people who traverse the same bodies of land and water.
 Unfolding atop a pigeon coop in Cairo, across bird watching towers on a Greek island as well as the border in Northern Ireland, these parallel journeys depict the laws of nature vis-à-vis the rule of man, reminding us that geopolitical are irrelevant to some species.
 The film features a literal bird’s-eye view as eagles, carry cameras on their backs, becoming instruments of surveillance, capturing nature, both human and nonhuman.